-Despite challenges and caveats noted above, GEC identified 49 firms that ship on the MKARNS.
+Despite the difficulty, GEC was able to identify 49 firms that ship on the MKARNS.
 Of these they were able to establish contact with 38 firms.
 Three of the contacted firms provided limited if any information, and two were not currently shipping on the MKARNS.
-Thus, in total representatives of 33 companies agreed to provide information to GEC representatives (Table 2-31).
-The 33 firms that provided information move almost 40 percent of tonnage through the study area each year.
+Thus, in total representatives of 33 companies agreed to provide information to GEC representatives (Table 3-9).